 The 2001 Farm Environmental Management Survey collected data nationally on manure management on Canadian beef, dairy and hog farms.
 Most manure was applied to the land during fall (43.6%) and spring (29.9%) months.
 However, over half (53.3%) of beef cattle manure was left on the surface or incorporated into the soil after more than a week.
 Ideally, manure would be incorporated sooner to reduce odour, volatilization and runoff19.
 According to the 2016 Census of Agriculture, manure, either solid or liquid, was applied on just under a total of seven million acres across the country, with the largest percentage of those acres in Quebec (30.2%), Ontario (26.4%) and Alberta (17.3%)20.
 The 2017 Farm Management Survey reported that 76% of beef cattle operations broadcast solid manure on field crops and incorporated it into the soil.
 Manure is also used on pastureland with 37% of 2017 respondents using it as a management tool2.
 The format of the surveys and the questions asked of beef cattle producers in the Farm Management Survey changed from 2001 to 2017, making some comparisons of certain data more challenging.

-- conduct soil tests to determine soil nutrient content
+- conduct soil tests to determine soil nutrient content and evaluate soil and site physical characteristics to evaluate the risk of nutrient loss

 - analyze the manure to determine manure nutrient content